vatger/tours/README.md

 ## Front-end App Structure

 The majority of the front-end code is located in the `resources/js` folder.
-We follow Vue.js best practices and conventions for organizing the files and folders inside this folder.
+We follow Vue.js best practices and conventions for organizing these files and folders.
 The structure follows these naming conventions:

 **Folders**: Use kebab-case
 ```